Skip to main content

 Admissions

 The Plant Breeding Graduate Program (PBGP) currently offers the Doctor of Philosophy degree in Plant Breeding.
-We welcome those that meet our admission requirements (see Step 1 below) to apply to our program.
-Besides meeting our admission requirements, successful applicants also need to identify a faculty member who is willing to serve as their advisor and secure financial support for their program of study.
+We welcome applicants who meet our admission requirements to apply to our program.
+In addition to meeting our admission requirements (see Step 1 below), successful applicants should also identify a faculty who is mutually interested in serving as an advisor and has the financial support for their Ph.D. studies.

 • GRE scores are NOT required to apply for the Ph.D. degree in Plant Breeding.